cloclacordis/embedded-sw-cu-boulder/Module3/DEVJOUR.md

 - Disassembly was generated, and the entry point of `main` was verified.
 - The labels from `symbols.txt` were confirmed to match the actual addresses in `.text`.
-- The `nm` & `map` outputs were validated — the disassembled code confirms that the main function starts at the expected address.
+- The `nm` and `map` outputs were validated — the disassembled code confirms that the main function starts at the expected address.
 - A simple “safety check” was performed.

 ---